soilspectroscopy/ossl-manual/docs/025-modeling.md

 mir.raw = read.csv("./sample-data/sample_mir_data.csv")[,-1]
 ```

-This is a simple table with raw MIR spectral data prepared as a table.
-Note the column names
+This is a simple table with raw MIR spectral data (absorbances) prepared as a table.
-contain the wavelengths / channels:
+The column names contain the wavelengths / MIR channels:

 ```r